PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Evaluation

 \subsection{Experimental Results}

-\myparatight{{\name} achieves low FPR/FNR and outperforms baselines} Table~\ref{tab:main-results-fpr} compares the FPRs of {\name} with baselines, while Tables~\ref{tab:main-results-fnr-open-prompt-injection}-\ref{tab:main-results-fnr-hotelreview} compare the FNRs.
-We have the following observations from the experimental results.
-First, on average, 9 out of 11 baselines (other than DataSentinel and AttentionTracker) have higher FPRs than {\name}.
-This means more clean samples would be predicted as contaminated, thereby raising false alarms.
-Second, on average, 10 out of 11 baselines (other than Fmops-distillBERT) have higher FNRs than {\name}, demonstrating that they misclassify more contaminated samples as clean. {\name} achieves comparable FNR with Fmops-distillBERT. \emph{ Overall, compared to the baselines, our method either outperforms them on both FPR and FNR, or achieves comparable performance on one metric while improving the other.}
+\myparatight{{\name} achieves low FPR/FNR and outperforms baselines} Table~\ref{tab:main-results-fpr} compares the false positive rates of {\name} with existing baselines, while Table~\ref{tab:main-results-fnr} reports the corresponding false negative rates.
+We make the following observations from the experimental results.
+First, {\name} consistently achieves the lowest or near-lowest FPR across all clean benchmarks, resulting in the best average FPR among all methods.
+This demonstrates that {\name} effectively avoids false alarms and preserves utility on benign inputs.
+Importantly, {\name} maintains low FPR even on long-context datasets such as Musique and NarrativeQA, where several baselines (e.g., DataSentinel, AttentionTracker, and TaskTracker) exhibit extremely high FPRs, indicating severe over-defense in long-context settings.
+Second, {\name} substantially outperforms all baselines in terms of FNR, achieving the lowest average FNR across a diverse set of prompt injection benchmarks. \emph{Overall, compared to the baselines, our method either outperforms them on both FPR and FNR, or achieves comparable performance on one metric while improving the other.}

-{\name} achieves comparable FNR with DataSentinel on most of the datasets, but outperforms it on the HotelReview-P dataset.
-We suspect the reason is that data samples in HotelReview-P are more complicated, making DataSentinel less effective.
-Moreover, as we will show soon, {\name} is much more efficient than DataSentinel.